tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器镜像服务/最佳实践/混合云下的多平台镜像数据同步复制_intl_en.md

 ### Scenario 2: cross-platform image migration or synchronization

 If you use both a public cloud image registry and a self-built image registry at the same time or use multiple public cloud image registry, you often need to migrate or sync images across platforms.
 In this case, you can use TCR's custom domain name feature to implement unified access to multiple platforms through the same configuration, so as to ensure service continuity.
+For more information, see [Configuring Custom Domain Name](https://www.tencentcloud.com/document/product/1051/43983).

 #### Cross-platform image migration